- Who we are

 The Chair can agree to pay your expenses or earnings lost in relation to giving evidence to the Inquiry or handing over documents.
 For more information and how to apply see Expenses - Protocol and application form and Compensation for loss of time - Protocol and application form.

 The Chair decides what evidence should be kept private.
 This can mean deciding that some information must not be shared, published or disclosed by anyone.
-For more information on this see Anonymity and other restriction orders - Protocol and application form.
+For more information on this see Restriction order Protocol and form.

 The Chair has made what is called a “restriction order” about keeping private the names of people who tell us they were abused (known as "applicants").
 Lady Smith has made a further order protecting the identities of family members of applicants and the family members of people who are now deceased but who were, or could have been, applicants.
 You will find links to these orders at the foot of this page.
-This is a complicated and sensitive area so you are encouraged to read the orders carefully and the protocol on Anonymity and other restriction orders to fully understand your position.
+This is a complicated and sensitive area so you are encouraged to read the Restriction order Protocol and form carefully to fully understand your position.

 The Chair’s power to make orders can also be used to direct that evidence at a public hearing will be heard in private, in the presence of key people only.
 She can make arrangements so that a witness’ identity is kept private.